kromerm/adfbuild2018/README.md

 * Water Demo Pipeline TEMPLATE

 This is the template used to create the other related water demo pipelines that use the same structure.

+* Water Demo Pipeline MAIN

+This is the primary sequential data loader and data transformation pipeline that you will use in this demo.
+It will sequentially acquire data from different sources: Blob, AWS, REST API and land it in Azure Blob, then transform it using Azure Databricks Notebooks and Azure SQL DW stored procedures, then load Azure SQL Data Warehouse.
+At the end of the pipeline, either a Success or a Failure email will be sent.

+* Water Demo with Params

+A copy of the Water Demo pipeline that includes parameters set in the pipeline and used in the Datasets as a way to dynamically set the files & folders that you will load.
+It also demonstrates that the activities in the pipeline do not need to depend on each other in a sequential manner.
+You can also execute activities in a parallel manner.